5 Healthy Soup Recipes for Senior Health

 This chowder is a more indulgent classic well suited to special occasions or a day when you feel like enjoying a special treat.
 This chowder recipe is versatile, and the potatoes make it creamy and rich.
 Try adding salmon, clams, scallops, or other seafood favourites to make it your own.
 Try a low-sodium broth or a cauliflower chowder recipe to up the health factor.
 Now close your eyes and imagine you’re sitting by the seaside on a blustery winter day.
 Perfect.

-Try more great recipes with Boomerang’s online classes
+Try more nutritious recipes with Boomerang’s online classes

 Our online community at Boomerang is a great place to source inspiration for your next great adventure from the comfort of your home.
 Our community members love to share cooking tips, information, insights, and ideas.
 Whether you’re looking to try something new or develop skills you already have, our community learns by doing.

 Are you looking for more cozy winter inspiration?
-Take a minute to sign up for Boomerang and learn to make festive holiday appetizers or the best pancakes ever.
-Cozy up with a book, and chat about it with an online club or learn more about health and mindfulness.
-Boomerang is a great place to learn, make friends and get inspired for a cozy, fulfilling winter season.
+Take a minute to sign up for Boomerang and get started on your wellness journey.
+Boomerang is a great place to learn, find a new hobby or get inspired for a cozy, fulfilling winter season.
 It’s a soup-er place to get connected.